oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

    ![Update risk for finding panel](images/update-risk-for-finding.png "Update risk for finding panel")

-3. Notice that the risk finding is recatorized in the **Assessment details** section.
+3. Notice that the risk finding is recategorized in the **Assessment details** section.

    ![Deferred risk finding](images/deferred-risk-finding.png "Deferred risk finding")